 While not all ships require an SSP, an Australian registered ship must have an approved SSP if it is either:

-- a passenger ship used for interstate or overseas voyages;
+- a passenger ship used for overseas voyages;

 - a ship that carries 13 or more passengers;

-- a cargo ship of 500GT, or greater, used for interstate or overseas voyage, including any of the following:
+- a cargo ship of 500GT, or greater, used for overseas voyage, including any of the following:

 - bulk carriers;

 - ro-ro (roll-on/roll-off vehicles, cargos) ships; or

 - a mobile offshore drilling unit that is on an overseas voyage.

 The MTOFSA requires security assessments be undertaken of regulated Australian ship operations and is a critical part of successfully developing a security plan.
 Security risks and vulnerabilities identified through this assessment inform mitigation measures contained in the security plan.

 It is an offence for certain ships to operate without having an Australian Government approved SSP.
 The SSP must address the risks and vulnerabilities identified through the security assessment process and set out the security measures that will be implemented at different maritime security levels.
 Regulated Australian ships are required to have and comply with their own SSP and the security plans of other maritime industry participants, unless exempted.

 A ship operator may apply to the Department in writing to be exempted from the requirement to have a SSP.
 Exemptions are often granted where overseas voyages are rare, infrequent or exceptional.